Neon:PrairieLand

 I'm always left asking the question (in my best whiny voice) Why?
 Why all of this?

 Even with initiating things like boundaries, I feel like they have won somehow.
 I really regret giving them so much power over our lives.
 I regret that in my desire to have a loving relationship with them (which I now know I will never get), I lost some of the best years of my life – as a husband, father, basically as a whole person.
 The cruelty and misery that I allowed them to bring in has ultimately sucked a lot of the joy out of our lives.
+More importantly it has affected the most important thing in my life – my faith – which is now a pile of broken shards on the floor.

 So much power was given to them.
 That is on me.
 And I hate it.
 I wish I had clued into their abuse much sooner.
+I wish we had chosen a different path for our family.
+It kind of feels like this 👇 minus the whole supporting Nazis thing.

-And that is what scares me.
-Even in the end, this hurt can still cost us everything.
 Yes, I realize I'm responsible for its effects and any of the decisions I have made in response to the hurt.
-I know that the “buck stops” with me regardless of what they have done – but man, Satan has used my inlaws over the years to hurt our small family...and I think we are only starting to scratch the surface of all that hurt.
+I know that the “buck stops” with me regardless of what they have done – but man, Satan has used my in-laws over the years to hurt our small family...and I think we are only starting to scratch the surface of all that hurt and destruction.